ASTUTELY · SERVICES · 07

 Fix the foundations

-Technical issues resolved, site architecture optimised, and structured data in place before any content is published.
+Technical issues resolved, site structure cleaned up, and the basics in place before any content is published.

 03